+All majors are required to complete a minor in a field outside of Journalism and Mass Communications.
 The required minor may be in any department at Marshall University offering a minor.
 Students should consult with the selected department.
-If the minor in the chosen department: (1) does not include at least 15 credit hours; and/or (2) does not include at least nine hours at the 300-400 level; and/or has more than three hours at the 100 level, students must consult with their academic advisers to determine what extra coursework will be expected by the School of Journalism and Mass Communications.
-The choices of minor and the courses to be included, even if pre-determined by the minor department, are to be filed on the appropriate form in the dean's office no later than the semester in which the 58th hour toward graduate is earned.
+The choices of minor and the courses to be included, even if predetermined by the minor department, are to be filed on the appropriate form in the dean's office no later than the semester in which the 58th hour toward graduate is earned.